Brands

 The Circular Economy

 Some brands have invested in partially-circular business models, including Danish label Ganni.
 They reuse, upcycle, or recycle 100% of excess materials and have set a goal of 5% of revenue derived from circular business models by 2025.
 Ganni also set a goal of designing 20% of styles for circularity by 2025 and is otherwise widely known for their environmental commitments.
-Others might want to initially offer consumers incentives to return their old, worn or damaged items to begin to build awareness.

 Greener Production Processes

 Some production processes create excessive waste and have a serious impact on the planet.
 Traditional denim manufacturing is one of them.
 It’s notorious for its use of noxious chemicals and excessive quantities of water.
+But it’s not all bad news.
+There’s been a lot of innovation in recent years:

 • Production processes that use less energy and water